VeritasSoftware/SmartBadge/README.md

 I have designed a **Statistics** module to Count the Smart Badges by Area.

+This module queries the feed and computes the count.

 ![Statistics module](https://github.com/VeritasSoftware/SmartBadge/blob/master/Module.jpg)

 The **Unit Test project** tests this module.